code4policy/Team-A3/r/readme.md

-This directory contains the R project directory and directions to tell your WSL system to open rstudio with the command rstudio or a project r.proj with rstudio rproj
+This directory contains the R project directory and directions to tell your WSL system to open rstudio with the `rstudio` or project r.proj with `rstudio rproj`